huntergps/handbook-docs/Fuse/04 - Layout.md

 ```

 ### $(WrapPanel)
-The wrap panel lays our its children one after the other and wraps around whenever it reaches the end.
+The wrap panel lays out its children one after the other and wraps around whenever it reaches the end.
 One can specify which direction the elements are layed out in by assigning the $(FlowDirection) property.
 FlowDirection can either be `LeftToRight` or `RightToLeft`.

 The following WrapPanel layes out its children horizontally from right ro left.
 ```